Rachel Naomi Kudo, First Prize winner of the International Johann Sebastian Bach Competition in Leipzig,

 captivates audiences worldwide with her “heartfelt, courageous, and flawless playing” (Lübecker Nachrichten).
 Acclaimed as a “thrilling” artist of “exceptional artistic merit and meticulous precision,”

-she brings to the stage a rare fusion of profound insight, poetic sensitivity, and commanding artistry.
+she brings to the stage a rare fusion of profound musical insight, poetic sensitivity, and commanding artistry.

 About

-Since her debut with the Chicago and Fort Worth Symphony Orchestras, Rachel has appeared at prestigious venues across Europe, Asia, and North America, including Bachfest Leipzig, the Royal Castle in Warsaw, Salle Cortot in Paris, the Musikverein in Vienna, the Tel Aviv Museum of Art, the International Chopin Festival in Duszniki-Zdrój, Denmark’s Tivoli Festival, Norway’s Bergen International Festival, and in the United States at the Kennedy Center, Carnegie Hall’s Weill Recital Hall, David Geffen Hall, and Alice Tully Hall.
+Since her debut with the Chicago Symphony Orchestra and the Fort Worth Symphony Orchestra, Rachel has appeared at prestigious venues and festivals across Europe, Asia, and North America, including Bachfest Leipzig, the Royal Castle in Warsaw, Salle Cortot in Paris, the Musikverein in Vienna, the Tel Aviv Museum of Art, the International Chopin Festival in Duszniki-Zdrój, Denmark’s Tivoli Festival, Norway’s Bergen International Festival, and in the United States at the John F. Kennedy Center for the Performing Arts, Weill Recital Hall, David Geffen Hall, and Alice Tully Hall.

 Rachel’s accolades reflect a career marked by excellence and artistic commitment.
-A Gilmore Young Artist and Davidson Fellow Laureate, she has received the Salon de Virtuosi Grant and scholarships from the National YoungArts Foundation and the Rohm Music Foundation.
-She was a top prizewinner in the U.S. National Chopin Competition in Miami and a finalist at the 15th International Chopin Competition in Warsaw.
+A Gilmore Young Artist Award and Davidson Fellows Scholarship Laureate, she has received the Salon de Virtuosi Grant and scholarships from the National YoungArts Foundation and the Rohm Music Foundation.
+She was a top prizewinner in the U.S. National Chopin Piano Competition and a finalist at the International Chopin Piano Competition.

 Born in Washington, D.C. to Japanese-Korean parents, Rachel began piano studies at age four with Emilio del Rosario at the Music Institute of Chicago.
 After early years in Japan, she returned to the U.S., cultivating her love for chamber music and playing violin in her high school orchestra.
 She studied with Kum-Sing Lee in Vancouver and was featured on NPR’s From the Top.